Mikejo5000/vsts-docs-pr/docs/work/track/query-by-workflow-changes.md

 #### Notes

 <a id="sync">  </a>
 1. By default, the server synchronizes system-defined person-name fields with Active Directory or Azure Active Directory, if these are configured.
 These fields include: Activated By, Assigned To, Closed By, Created By, and Resolved By.
-You can grant access to a team project by adding security groups that you created in AD or AAD or by adding accounts to existing or custom groups defined from the collection setting Security hub.
+You can grant access to a project by adding security groups that you created in AD or AAD or by adding accounts to existing or custom groups defined from the collection setting Security hub.
 See [Set up Active Directory or Azure Active Directory](../../organizations/security/setup-ad-aad.md).

 	::: moniker range=">= tfs-2013 <= tfs-2018"
 	You can enable or disable synchronization for a person-name field by using the **witadmin changefields** command-line tool.
 You can also synchronize custom person-name fields by specifying the **syncnamechanges** attribute.
 See [Manage work item fields](../customize/reference/witadmin/manage-work-item-fields.md) and [FIELD (Definition) element reference](../customize/reference/field-definition-element-reference.md).